Huygens–Fresnel principle: History

+Examples

+Refraction

+The apparent change in direction of a light ray as it enters a sheet of glass at an angle can be understood by the Huygens construction.
+Each point on the surface of the glass gives a secondary wavelet.
+These wavelets propagate at a slower velocity in the glass, making less forward progress than their counterparts in air.
+When the wavelets are summed, the resulting wavefront propagates at an angle to the direction of the wavefront in air.

+In an inhomogeneous medium with a variable index of refraction, different parts of the wavefront propagate at different speeds.
+Consequently, the wavefront bends around in the direction of the higher index.

+Diffraction

 Huygens' principle as a microscopic model

 The Huygens–Fresnel principle provides a reasonable basis for understanding and predicting the classical wave propagation of light.
-However, there are limitations to the principle, namely the same approximations done for deriving the Kirchhoff's diffraction formula and the approximations of near field due to Fresnel.
+However, there are limitations to the principle, namely the same approximations made for deriving the Kirchhoff's diffraction formula and the approximations of near field due to Fresnel.
 These can be summarized in the fact that the wavelength of light is much smaller than the dimensions of any optical components encountered.

 Kirchhoff's diffraction formula provides a rigorous mathematical foundation for diffraction, based on the wave equation.
 The arbitrary assumptions made by Fresnel to arrive at the Huygens–Fresnel equation emerge automatically from the mathematics in this derivation.

-A simple example of the operation of the principle can be seen when an open doorway connects two rooms and a sound is produced in a remote corner of one of them.
+A simple example of the operation of the principle can be observed when an open doorway connects two rooms and a sound is produced in a remote corner of one of them.
 A person in the other room will hear the sound as if it originated at the doorway.
 As far as the second room is concerned, the vibrating air in the doorway is the source of the sound.

-Modern physics interpretations

-Not all experts agree that the Huygens' principle is an accurate microscopic representation of reality.
-For instance, Melvin Schwartz argued that "Huygens' principle actually does give the right answer but for the wrong reasons".

-This can be reflected in the following facts: